Dunkin’ Donuts is Ruined Forevermore

-Since my original visit (below), Dottie’s have moved.
+Since my original visit (below), Dottie’s has moved.
 They now have a bigger and better space on the same road, slightly south of the original location.
 Imagine our terror during one family visit when we happened upon the closed original location.
 I was beside myself.
 Once you get the idea of Dottie’s cinnamon doughnuts in your head, you simply need Dottie’s cinnamon doughnuts.

 Now, seven years after my initial visit, I still love Dottie’s and their perfect doughnuts.
-To me, “going to DD for some Doughnuts” means a long drive to Woodbury, not around the corner to a crappy Dunkin Donuts.
+To me, “going to DD for some Doughnuts” means a long drive to Woodbury, not around the corner to a ubiquitous Dunkin Donuts.

 Dottie’s Diner Doughnuts, September 2009

 Wow.
 I’ve lived almost 37 years and have had a fair amount of doughnuts in that time.
 I like doughnuts (or donuts) plenty, but usually opt for the unfrosted, less sweet varieties – much to Hoang’s consternation.
 Yes, I DO still get the old-fashioneds.
 And I like ’em.